Advertisement

 Most infections are mild

-While RSV is the cause of many hospitalizations, the majority of cases only cause upper respiratory infections—in other words, a common cold.
+While RSV is the cause of many hospitalizations, the majority of cases only cause upper respiratory infections.
+Symptoms often look like those of a common cold.

 Most children will have RSV by age 2

 Most children will have had at least one RSV infection by age 2.
-In many cases, a parent will not be able to tell if the cause of the infection was RSV or any of the hundreds of other viruses that can cause a common cold—lab tests to confirm a diagnosis aren’t always required, especially if symptoms are mild.
+In many cases, a parent will not be able to tell if the cause of the infection was RSV or any of the hundreds of other viruses that can cause cold-like symptoms—lab tests to confirm a diagnosis aren’t always required, especially if symptoms are mild.

 Some infants are at higher risk

-RSV infections cause problems when the infection spreads into the lower respiratory tract—the bronchial tubes and lungs—causing bronchiolitis, bronchitis, and/or pneumonia.
+RSV infections cause problems when the infection spreads into the lower respiratory tract—the bronchial tubes and lungs—causing bronchiolitis and/or pneumonia.
 These infections can make it difficult for an infant to breathe—and if a child is having trouble breathing, they will require immediate medical attention.
+Signs can include rapid breaths, flaring nostrils, a wheezing sound, grunting, the chest caving with each breath (also called belly breathing), and pauses in breathing.
+The lips, mouth, and fingertips may look bluish due to lack of oxygen.

 Some children are at a higher risk of severe RSV infection.
 This includes babies that are born pre-term, born at a low birth weight, or are younger than six months old.
 It also includes children under 2 years old who have a chronic lung condition or congenital heart disease, children who have neuromuscular disorders, and children who have a weakened immune system.

-However, children without any of these risk factors can also develop a severe infection from RSV or other viruses that infect the respiratory system.
+However, children without any of these risk factors can also develop a severe infection from RSV.

 Healthcare providers are your best source of information